Resident Camp Information

 Q: My child has food allergies.
 How does camp handle that?

 A: Due to the extreme nature of some food allergies, Camp Men-O-Lan has become a peanut free facility.
-We take allergies very seriously and all staff are trained in how to use an Epi-pen and emergency procedures.
-Please contact the Program Director to discuss your child’s specific needs.
-We will be as accommodating as possible.
+We take allergies very seriously and our staff are trained in emergency procedures as well as how to use an Epi-pen.
+We do our best to accommodate special dietary needs such as vegetarian or gluten free choices.
+Parents are also welcome to bring special food or snacks for their children.
+Please always contact the Program Director to discuss your child’s specific needs.

 Q: My child plays sports and there are practices during their week of camp.
 Can I pick them up and bring them back after practice?

-A: We understand that many campers have other commitments during their summer, however we highly encourage campers to stay at camp for the entire week.
-If this is not possible, campers may be picked up/dropped off, after alerting the office staff, during business hours of 8am-5pm.
-If practice ends later than that, you must wait until the following day at 8am to return.
+A: We understand that many campers have other commitments during their summer, however we highly encourage campers to stay at Camp for the entire week.
+If this is not possible, special arrangements can be made in advance with the Camp Office.
+After arrangements are made with the Office Staff, campers may be picked up/dropped off during business hours of 8am-5pm.
+If your camper cannot return by 5pm, you must wait until the following day and return after 8am.

 Q: What is the payment policy for resident camp?